genevalab/c4L_phylogenetics/README.md

 #load conda env
 conda activate mb
 ```

-# Running a Bayesian Analysis
-Now that we have MrBayes working we'll run a simple analysis using data provided inside our conda environment.

-First lets create a new directory to perform our analysis
+First, lets create a new directory to perform our analysis:
 ```
 # move to your home directory
 cd ~